ibm-cloud-docs/api-handbook/collections/overview.md

    section of [Format](/docs/api-handbook/collections?topic=api-handbook-format).

-[^hierarchical-url]: RFC 3986 [defines URLs as hierarchical](https://tools.ietf.org/html/rfc3986#section-1.2.3) and the `/` character is used to delineate segments of the hierarchy.
+[^hierarchical-url]: RFC 3986 [defines URLs as hierarchical](https://datatracker.ietf.org/doc/html/rfc3986#section-1.2.3){: external} and the `/` character is used to delineate segments of the hierarchy.